AlexRogalskiy/Architecture/Steps/Concepts/Execution.md

 # Composition and Coordination

 In Octopus, a deployment process consists of a set of steps.
-The code that makes up steps expresses both the execution-time functionality and the UI.
+The code that makes up steps expresses both the execution-time functionality and the UI for the step.

-This functionality consist of:
+The execution-time functionality consist of:

 - Implicit functions that may be triggered, like package acquisition
 - Shared functions that are configured via the UI, like package manipulation, powershell version setting, and deployment scripts (currently grouped under "Features" in our UI)